Shi Zhe: 1949–1957: Years in Power

 In 1954, Shi Zhe participated in the Geneva Conference as a member of the delegation of the People’s Republic of China, accompanying Zhou Enlai as a diplomatic aide.
 In the same year, Nikita Khrushchev led a Soviet delegation to participate in the celebration of the fifth anniversary of the National Day of the People's Republic of China and held talks with Chinese leaders.
 Shi Zhe served as the main interpreter, and then accompanied Khrushchev to visit South China.
 From December 1955 to March 1956, Shi Zhe accompanied Zhu De during his tour of Romania, East Germany, Hungary, Czechoslovakia and Poland, and then attended the 20th Congress of the Communist Party of the Soviet Union.

 Downfall and imprisonment

-In 1957, Shi Zhe was transferred away from Beijing, becoming Secretary of the Secretariat of the Shandong Provincial Committee of the Communist Party of China.
-Because of an erotic scandal involving his young mistress, he was expelled from the Chinese Communist Party in 1958, and banished to work in a rural farm in his native Shaanxi, where he stayed until 1962.
+In 1957, Shi Zhe was transferred away from Beijing, becoming Secretary of the Secretariat of the Shandong Provincial Committee of the CCP.
+Because of an erotic scandal involving his young mistress, he was expelled from the CCP in 1958, and banished to work in a rural farm in his native Shaanxi, where he stayed until 1962.